CatTanker/cnc_map_tool_guide/README.md

 **Additions to the Editor:**
 -
 Using DDraw Renderer:
-This will fix certain errors , especially on win10, as well as speeding up your application significantly.
+This will fix certain errors on modern operating systems, as well as speeding up your application significantly.
 Steps: <br />
 1- Extract this .zip into your Map editor folder <br />
 2- Open the file aqrit.cfg in any text editor (even notepad works) and change ForceDirectDrawEmulation = 0 from 0 to =1 <br />
 Discord: <https://cdn.discordapp.com/attachments/446580509481369600/839781062468698122/ddwrapper.zip> <br />